contactandyc/another-c-library/4_linked_lists.md

 The rest of the functions were commented inline above.

-## The Data Structure Interface Test Driver
+## The data structure interface test driver

 In addition to having a common interface, I have created a set of functions to test the data structure.
 The set of functions will include data_structure.h and test that the code is doing what it is supposed to do and show how to use the interface.